ambroserb3/IntuitionProject/README.md

 # Notes
 It's optimal to run with NVIDIA V100 gpu because of pytorch.
 Both google and aws won't let me exceed service quota so training on mutliple gpus, hasn't been an option.
 I apparently have to wait 24-48 hours after starting a project to request a service limit increase.
 I've always used GCP and AWS on company/research institution accounts so this has never been an issue.
 As a result I'm training very big models with a limited amount of computer power and memory, so I've had to minimize parameters to build the model.

-A simple random forest would likely perform better for this given training set, but I wanted a more creative and fun solution.
+A simple random forest would be muct faster to train and likely perform better for this given training set, but I wanted a more creative and fun solution.

 # Ideas
 1. Maybe we can use therapist url to do webscraping to help build more personalized personalities
 2. We might be able to use upvotes, and phrase extraction('seems like') to add more features to the training data, for more meaningful predictions.
 3. We could engineer more training data based on category searches.
+4. Would be nice experiment with part of speech tags for entity extraction and topic modeling to filter personas.

 # Challenge and Drawbacks
 1. Limited training data, also not particularly clean data.
 Transfer Learning is a good way to deal, but with only 2000ish potential samples, it's still a challenge.
 I wish I'd spent some time engineering or scraping more data.
 Looking back, I may have been able to supplement this data well by scraping a mental health reddit.
 Of course abstracting away classes of topics to just Emotional and Experiential was one way to help deal with this.